vbabushkin/Kinematics-based-Evaluation-of-Difficulty-Levels-of-Handwriting-/README.md

-# Kinematics-based-Evaluation-of-Difficulty-Levels-of-Handwriting-
+# Kinematics-based Evaluation of Difficulty Levels of Handwriting
-Kinematics-based Evaluation of Difficulty Levels of Handwriting]
+Kinematics-based Evaluation of Difficulty Levels of Handwriting